 Towards the 20-21 season with COVID-19

-With the 2020-21 season fast approaching, the biggest concern is the operation of ski resorts.
+With the 2020-21 season just around the corner, the biggest concern is how ski resorts will operate.

-How will it be affected by the COVID-19 pandemic, and will we be able to ski as usual?
+What will happen amidst the pandemic?
+Will we be able to ski as before?

 At the end of September, the Japan Cable Car Association, which oversees cable car operations (lifts, gondolas, etc.) at Japan's ski resorts, and Prince Hotels & Resorts, which operates nine ski resorts - Furano, Shizukuishi, Naeba, Kagura, Muikamachi Hakkaisan, Manza Onsen, Karuizawa Prince, Shiga Kogen Yakebitaisan, and Myoko Suginohara - announced guidelines for preventing the spread of COVID-19 this season